 Not all genetic variants can be found using LabKey.
 The only variants you can see in LabKey are those that have been prioritised as likely causal for the disorder studied.
-For rare disease, variants are prioritised using tiering and Exomiser, whereas cancer variants are prioritised using tiering, in the tables tiering_data, exomiser and cancer_tier_and_domain_variants respectively for 100k.
-Rare disease tiering_data and exomiser are also available for NHS GMS genomes.
+For rare disease, variants are prioritised using tiering and Exomiser, whereas cancer variants are prioritised using cancer tiering, in the tables tiering_data, exomiser and cancer_tier_and_domain_variants respectively for 100k and NHS GMS.

 Before you get started with using the LabKey APIs, you need to ensure you have it set up correctly, following this document.
 We recommend running your LabKey API scripts on the HPC, as detailed here, as they can be quite large.